 "This book offers a slice of history and an inspiring portrait in courage . . .
 [An] exciting account of a landmark game played ahead of its time."—starred, Booklist

 John Coy is the author of young adult novels, the 4 for 4 middle-grade series, and nonfiction and fiction picture books including Hoop Genius, Game Changer, Their Great Gift, Dads, If We Were Gone, and Where We Come From.
 He has received numerous awards for his work including a Marion Vannett Ridgway Award, a Charlotte Zolotow Honor, a Bank Street College Best Book of the Year, and the Burr/Warzalla Award for Distinguished Achievement in Children's Literature.
 John lives by the Mississippi River in Minneapolis.
-Randy DuBurke has been a professional illustrator for over thirty years.
+Randy DuBurke has been a professional illustrator for more than thirty years.
 He has done comic book art, animation, editorial illustration, book covers, and children's books.
 He lives in Switzerland with his wife and two children.

 This item is eligible for free returns within 30 days of delivery.
 See our returns policy for further details.